Updated May 26, 2023

 SELECT * FROM Table_a CROSS JOIN Table_b;

-Remember that unlike the INNER, RIGHT or LEFT JOIN clauses, this CROSS JOIN clause does not contain a join predicate.
-In simple words, we can say that it does not include the USING or ON clause.
-In case, if we apply a WHERE clause to show a relationship with the two tables, then the CROSS JOIN query works similar to the INNER JOIN clause.
+Remember that this CROSS JOIN clause does not contain a join predicate, unlike the INNER, RIGHT, or LEFT JOIN clauses.
+In simple terms, we can say that it doesn’t include the USING or ON clause.
+If we apply a WHERE clause to show a relationship with the two tables, then the CROSS JOIN query works similarly to the INNER JOIN clause.
 This query becomes like this:

 SELECT * FROM Table_a CROSS JOIN Table_b WHERE Table_a.ID = Table_b.ID;